29TanayRaj/script-stash/personal.md

-# Documentation for RAG + LLM Powered Chatbot
+# Documentation for AI Chatbot

 **Objective**:
 Create a chatbot that can answer questions based on the content of a provided PDF document.
 If the chatbot cannot find the answer in the PDF, it should respond:
 *“Sorry, I didn’t understand your question.
 Do you want to connect with a live agent?”*

 ## Solution Proposed
-A Rag+LLM based chatbot that combines **Retrieval-Augmented Generation (RAG)** with Large Language Models (LLMs) to provide a context-aware conversational interface.
+A AI chatbot that combines **Retrieval-Augmented Generation (RAG)** with Large Language Models (LLMs) to provide a context-aware conversational interface.
 The system enables users to interact with the chatbot and leverage contextual information from uploaded documents for accurate and dynamic responses.

 ### Key Features
 1. **Document Upload and Processing**: Accepts PDFs to create a searchable database of chunks for retrieval-based question answering.